sleebaslv/NAVIS/Navier-friction-coefficient/readme.md

      (For the water–graphene system provided in `waterGnc.lmpsys`, the z-coordinate range (0.0, 5.0) encompasses the first water density peak near the bottom graphene wall, while the z-          coordinate range (35.898, 40.898) constitutes the first density peak near the top graphene wall.)
    - All the input values inside the « inpt.lmp » and « SiC.tersoff_real_opt » are in LAMMPS real units.
+   - It is also important to note that users should ensure the correct path to the LAMMPS binary is provided in place of `lmp_mpi`.

    #### Required LAMMPS Packages
    - MOLECULE